Lectionary 306: History

 Gregory and Scrivener dated the manuscript to the 13th century.
 It has been assigned by the Institute for New Testament Textual Research (INTF) to the 13th century.

-It was bought from Quaritch for the university in 1874.
+It was bought from Quaritch for Cambridge University in 1874.

 The manuscript was added to the list of New Testament manuscripts by Frederick Henry Ambrose Scrivener (292e) and Caspar René Gregory (number 306e).
 It was examined by Fenton John Anthony Hort.
 Gregory saw it in 1883.

-The codex is housed at the Cambridge University Library (Add.
-Mss.
-1836) in Cambridge.
+The codex is housed at the Cambridge University Library (MS Add.1836) in Cambridge.